Thébault's theorem

 Thébault's theorem is the name given variously to one of the geometry problems proposed by the French mathematician Victor Thébault, individually known as Thébault's problem I, II, and III.

 Thébault's problem I

 Given any parallelogram, construct on its sides four squares external to the parallelogram.
 The quadrilateral formed by joining the centers of those four squares is a square.

-It is a special case of van Aubel's theorem and a square version of the Napoleon's theorem.
+It is a special case of van Aubel's theorem and a square version of Napoleon's theorem.
 All three of these theorems are just a special case of Petr–Douglas–Neumann theorem.